exoskellyman/cheatingbee/README.md

 # &#128029; Cheating Bee &#128029;

-Cheating Bee is a [Twitter bot](https://twitter.com/CheatingBee) designed to Cheat at the New York Times Spelling Bee
+Cheating Bee is a [Twitter bot](https://twitter.com/CheatingBee) designed to cheat at the New York Times Spelling Bee

 ## INSTALLATION